 Capital assets.
-The Village of Wesley Chapel's investment in capital assets for its governmental activities as of June 30, 2019, totals \$2,571,737 (net of accumulated depreciation).
+The Village of Wesley Chapel's investment in capital assets for its governmental activities as of June 30, 2021, totals \$2,469,037 (net of accumulated depreciation).
 These assets are furniture and equipment, buildings, park improvements and land.

-There was one major capital asset addition during the year for a park amphitheater and associated equipment and no major deletions during the year.
+There was one major capital asset addition during the year for a park playground and no deletions during the year.